historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 	* Tracking any excused absence(s) that you might have, and ensuring that they end up entered into Blackboard (by me), is your responsibility as the student.
 * No other absences are excused (excluded from the tabulation), unless you should provide a documented medical, legal, or other circumstance that precludes you from attending class (e.g. a letter from a medical or legal office) to me, the instructor.

-*Asynchronous: For you, the attendance grade category will be determined by your participation in your Truth Troop Team's several required Study Group Recordings.
-I will communicate with you separately about this.*
+*Asynchronous: For you, the attendance grade category will be determined by your participation in your Truth Troop Team's recurring Study Group Recordings.
+I will communicate with you separately about this by email.*

 3. Semester Long: (20%) TRUTH TROOP TEAM TASKS

 * Graded tasks with in-class learning groups

+*Asynchronous: For you, the Truth Troop Team Tasks grade category will include recurring Study Group Recordings.
+I will send details to you by email.*

 4. Unit 1: (20%) ONE-ON-ONE MEETING (Early Term Exam)